Micron expects revenue impact following China ban | Technology

 Micron Chief Financial Officer Mark Murphy said at a conference on Monday it was unclear what concerns Beijing had and direct and indirect sales to China-headquartered companies accounted for about a quarter of the chipmaker's revenue.
 "We are currently estimating a range of impact in the low single-digit percentage of our company's total revenue at the low end, and high single-digit percentage of total company revenue at the high end," Murphy said.

-The remarks helped Micron's shares pare losses, with the stock last down 3.4% at $65 after falling up to 6% in premarket trading.
+The remarks helped Micron's shares pare losses, with the stock closing down 2.8% at $66.23 on the Nasdaq on Monday.
 Beijing's decision was opposed by Washington but helped stocks of Micron's rivals in China and South Korea, which are seen benefiting as mainland firms seek memory products from other sources.

 "We firmly oppose restrictions that have no basis in fact," a spokesperson from the U.S. Commerce Department said on Sunday.
 "This action, along with recent raids and targeting of other American firms, is inconsistent with (China's) assertions that it is opening its markets and committed to a transparent regulatory framework."